Verdify

 What the audit requires from your team.

 The audit is fixed-scope, but it is not passive.
-Verdify needs enough context to map authority, evidence, and workflow reality.
+Verdify needs enough context to map expertise, evidence, feedback, and workflow reality.

 Typical timeline